The One Where Michael Leaves: Reception

 "The One Where Michael Leaves" has garnered positive reception since release.
 The A.V.
 Club writer Noel Murray praised the episode, identifying Gob as the highlight of the episode.
 Murray stated that he had some of the "funniest and telling moments" of the episode.
 He criticized Lindsay's sub-plot, calling it a catalyst for the other unsatisfying Lindsay storylines in season two.
 Varietys Phil Gallo found the episode to be Arrested Developments funniest thus far, highlighting Lindsay and Tobias's unusual relationship, which he describes as personifying desperation.
 Gallo also praised Ron Howard's narration on the episode.
 Tom Shales of The Washington Post lauded Walter for her performance, singling out her double wink and "seamless" way of producing funny scenes.

-Television writer Dave Holstein listed Tobias's trail of blue hand prints on the Bluth family's wall as one of his favorite moments from the series, claiming that such background gags continue to influence his writing.
+Television writer Dave Holstein listed Tobias's trail of blue handprints on the Bluth family's wall as one of his favorite moments from the series, claiming that such background gags continue to influence his writing.
 Tobias's admiration for the Blue Man Group, which began in the episode, was included on Jillian Mapes of Rolling Stones list of the series' 76 best running gags, highlighting his "signature" blue-painted body.
 Conversely, Austin Smith of the New York Post gave the episode a negative review, finding it vastly inferior to the quality of the first season.
 Smith expressed that he felt the series' previously unique format was already growing stale.
 Alessandra Stabley, writing for The New York Times, called the episode "very funny", but noted that the multiple storylines for each character are to the detriment of the episode, making the narrative confusing.
-Walter listed Busters' "Like anyone would ever want to 'R' her" line from the episode as her favorite moment in the entire series.
+Walter listed Buster's "Like anyone would ever want to 'R' her" line from the episode as her favorite moment in the entire series.

 The episode has been included in lists detailing Arrested Developments best episodes.
 Brian Tallerico of Vulture placed it second in his list ranking every episode in the series, praising the writers for their confidence in the humor and noting that the entire cast delivered memorable performances.
 Chad Collins of SlashFilm placed it sixth on his list, commending its commitment to transgressive humor and its subversion of expectations through the Saddam Hussein plot.